Stiltstiltstilts/test/content/authors/admin/_index.md

 bio: My research interests include various things.
 ---

-Courtney is a Postdoctoral Fellow in the Harvard Music Lab.
-He grew up in the small country town of Gidgegannup in Western Australia, and initially trained as a musician.
-Today he applies ideas from cognitive and data science to ask big questions about the nature of music and the mind.
-In his spare time he makes music, plays chess, and worships the 20th century philosopher and scientist William James.
+Courtney is a postdoctoral fellow in the [Harvard Music Lab](https://www.themusiclab.org/).
+He grew up in the small country town of [Gidgegannup](https://goo.gl/maps/Jg5GUTxj3RePSgJV8) in Western Australia, and initially trained as a musician.
+Today he applies ideas from cognitive and data science to ask big questions about the nature of music and the mind and to explore new ways of doing research using online citizen science.
+In his spare time he makes music, plays chess, and is currently obsessing about the ideas of William James.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Lauren Rose is a cutie.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.